The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Assumes emergence, measures nothing Falsifies emergence with Effective Information + Phi validation

 Darkness triggers high arousal (simulated fear) in the affective core.
-The valence field paints the darkness with negative valence.
-Arousal-threshold coupling lowers the workspace ignition threshold, creating heightened awareness.
+The valence field applies negative valence to dark observations.
+Arousal-threshold coupling lowers the workspace ignition threshold, creating heightened sensory awareness.
+The agent learns to seek the light source through homeostatic drives, not through a programmed rule.

 Scientific Approach